 6. It Doesn’t Solve the Underlying Problem

-While calorie counting may help you to adjust your weight temporarily, it’s a short-term, “band-aid” solution that doesn’t address the underlying problem.
-In our coaching, rather than addressing the symptom (which in this case is simply being at a weight you’re uncomfortable with), we like to uncover what’s causing you to be uncomfortable with your current weight.
+While calorie counting may help you to adjust your weight temporarily, it’s a short-term, “band-aid” solution.
+It doesn’t address the underlying problem.
+In our coaching, rather than addressing the symptom (which in this case is simply being at a weight you’re uncomfortable with), we like to address the condition, if you will.
+We uncover what’s causing you to be at an uncomfortable weight.

 After working with thousands of clients, we’ve found that there are likely one of three reasons that may cause this discomfort.
 In our coaching, we focus on addressing the cause, which then allows us to find a much more supportive solution.

 The three most common reasons why people want to lose or gain weight are as follows:

 1. Not having eating and lifestyle habits that support your individual needs